steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 Reviews on the ADR should be done on the ADR itself when the ADR is created.

 In recent years, different templates have appeared for ADR.
-In {% cite Henderson2021 %}, Henderson gathered different ADR example templates.
+In {% cite Henderson2021 %}, Henderson gathered [different ADR example templates](https://github.com/joelparkerhenderson/architecture-decision-record#adr-example-templates).
-However, ADR can be combined with other ways to document architectures such as Design Documents (see also: Design Document or Lightweight Request for Comment Approach):
+However, ADR can be combined with other ways to document architectures such as Design Documents (see also: Lightweight Request for Comment/Design Document Approach):
 "A decision record should not be used to try and capture all of the information relevant to an architecture or design topic. [...]
 The creators of an architecture or design should author a document that describes it in detail (whether facilitated by a guild or not)." {% cite Kuenzli2019 %}

 ### Conclusion